MisterAwesome23/ArduinoGSOC2020/GSoC_Proposal.md

 #### **Demo Example Name:** SimpleSiren

-Description (added to SimpleSiren.txt): Haven't we all used horns / sirens.
+Description (added as SimpleSiren.txt): Haven't we all used horns / sirens.
 Just a touch on switch and siren blows.
 Just a tap back and its stops honking.
 This library provides just this.
 A bare minimum framework simulating a siren functioning.

 Components needed (added to SimpleSiren.ino header comments): Arduino board (UNO used to demonstrate), Push button switch, 10k Ohm Resistor, 220 Ohm Resistor, Buzzer.